PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-07 06:36:34
+Last updated: 2024-04-07 06:37:07
-Random Quote: Destined?
-Aren't you tired of waiting for destiny, Ted?
-Isn't it time to make your own destiny? - Robin Scherbatsky
+Random Quote: Kids, you can't cling to the past.
+Because no matter how tight you hold on... it's already gone. - Ted Mosby